Cerisy Forest

-Cerisy Forest (forêt de Cerisy or forêt de Balleroy), is a 2127 ha beech woodland (75% of the land), located in the French Calvados and Manche departments.
+Cerisy Forest (forêt de Cerisy or forêt de Balleroy) is a 2127 ha beech woodland (75% of the land), located in the French Calvados and Manche departments.

-Since 1976 it is a national nature reserve managed by l'Office national des forêts (ONF).
-At Cerisy, its goal partly resides in the conservation of an endemical golden sub-species of carabus auronitens : protected at national level.
+Since 1976 it has been a national nature reserve managed by the National Forests Office.
+Its goals include conservation of an endemic golden sub-species of carabus auronitens, which is protected at national level.

 Fauna

-One can sight deer like stags, roe, as well as boars, badgers, foxes.

-One is advised to be careful and not perturb the population on foot as well as by car, as accidents are frequent.

-Birds and other predators are varied and diverse; one can spot the black and |middle spotted woodpecker, long-eared owl and many other species, a pleasant area for both amateurs and ornithologists.
+Fauna in the woodland includes roe deer, boars, badgers and foxes.

-Amphibians and insects also constitute a huge wealth, namely the golden endemic carabus auronitens (Chrysocarabus auronitens ssp cupreonitens) but also Alpine newt, palmate newt, agile frog, salamanders.
-There are also remarkable butterflies and reptiles like the adder and common lizard.
+Bird species include black woodpecker, middle spotted woodpecker and long-eared owl.
+Amphibians and insects include the golden carabus auronitens (Chrysocarabus auronitens ssp cupreonitens), Alpine newt, palmate newt, agile frog and salamanders.
+There are also butterflies and reptiles including the adder and common lizard.

 Flora

 Cerisy Forest is made up 75% of beech, 12% oak and 3% Scots pine.

-There are also many other breeds such as birch, chestnut, black alder.
+Other trees and shrubs include birch, chestnut, black alder, holly, knee holm, walnut.
+Plant species include wood spurge, foxglove and thimbleweed.